aourednik/historical-basemaps/README.md

 Finally, note that overlapping areas are useally dealt with as topological errors in traditional GIS.
 Fuzzy borders are difficult to handle.
 Certainly a field to investigate...

+## Projection

+The geodata are stored in the WGS 84 projection, EPSG:4326 (crs:OGC:1.3:CRS84).
+Coordinates are in LatLon, the projection is geographical.
+For now, a 20km global shift remains in some files and needs to be corrected.
+Consider reprojecting for showing the maps on world scale, choosing a [projection with with minimal area distortion](https://bl.ocks.org/syntagmatic/ba569633d51ebec6ec6e).
+Most mapping software and algorithms reproject on the fly.

 ## Contributing

 When correcting individual geojson files, please make sure that boundaries remain aligned over all files.
 The multilayer topological editing tool in QGIS 3 might help you with that.
 Further notes on contributing in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Credits

 This project started as a collection of basemaps collected, adpated and converted from diverse sources, sometimes only available through the wayback machine.
-Among these, anonymous students from the "ThinkQuest Team C006628".
+Among these sources, anonymous students from the "ThinkQuest Team C006628".

 ## Some (rare) GIS resources on the web